shchegolenkov/rs-flowershop/README.md

 ## <a id="scripts">Scripts</a>

+<code>npm install</code>: This command will install `npm` package, all modules listed as dependencies in `package.json`
+and triggered
+prepare
+script automatically.

 <code>npm run start</code>: This script starts the development server using Webpack in
 development mode.
 It serves the application and automatically opens it in the default web browser.